Is milk good for you? What kind of question is that? It depends, do you consider gaining muscle and losing fat good?

-Milk and dairy products have a high BCAA, complete amino acid profile, a good muscle building protein ratio (20% whey / 80% casein), and are very rich with calcium (as well as vitamins and other minerals).
+Milk and dairy products have a high BCAA, complete amino acid profile, a good muscle-building protein ratio (20% whey / 80% casein), and are very rich in calcium (as well as vitamins and other minerals).

 This is also one of the reasons I drink and recommend a milk protein concentrate as a protein powder.

 There are countless studies that support the theory of increased fat loss with a high calcium diet from dairy.

 It increases fat loss through, fecal extraction (Lorenzen, Nielsen, Holst, Tetens, Rehfeld, Astrup, 2007), thermogenesis, increased fat oxidation (Gonzalez, Rumbold, Stevenson, 2012) and gastrointestinal effects on the release of peptides on and hormones in the GI tract which in turn suppress appetite (Gonzalez, Stevenson, 2014).

 »Low dietary calcium intake stimulates high levels of PTH and 1,25-hydroxy vitamin D, which in turn stimulate high levels of intracellular calcium in adipocytes stimulating lipogenesis and inhibiting lipolysis.
 High dietary calcium intake depresses the levels of PTH and 1,25-hydroxy vitamin D, thereby causing lower levels of intracellular calcium and inhibiting lipogenesis and stimulating lipolysis.
 Therefore, calcium intake may directly affect whether adipocytes store or break down fat.« (Schrager, 2005)